phthom/ContainerOrchestration/3-KubernetesLab.md

 ## 4. Click Create Cluster.

 The details for the cluster open, but the worker node in the cluster takes a few minutes (**around 10 minutes**) to provision.
 You can see the status of the worker node in the Worker nodes tab.
 When the status reaches Ready, your worker node is ready to be used.
+A green light will appear.

 ![image-20190118150023069](images/image-20190118150023069-7820023.png)

-## 5. Don’t wait the creation of your cluster.

-You can jump into the next chapter to set up your cluster environment.
+## 5. What is a lite cluster

 The lite cluster has one worker node with 2 CPU and 4 GB memory available for your apps to use for one month.